 It is notable that the T6 offers wifi support, while the P7800 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6 and the P7800 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the P7800 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the P7800 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6 Manual (free pdf) or the online Nikon P7800 Manual.
+Further information on the features and operation of the T6 and P7800 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Nikon P7800 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T6 and the Nikon P7800?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel T6:

 - More detail: Offers more megapixels (17.9 vs 12MP) with a 25% higher linear resolution.

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.